Skip to content

 Polycystic kidney disease (PKD or AD-PKD)

 Polycystic kidney disease can be inherited in British Shorthairs.
-Affected cats usually develop signs of kidney disease between 3 and 10 years of age, but most cats will start to show symptoms when they’re about 7.
-If you buy your kitten from a reputable breeder, make sure that their cats have been tested and are negative for the condition.
+Affected cats usually develop signs of kidney disease between 3 and 10 years of age, but most cats will start to show symptoms when they’re about seven years old.

 Hyperthyroidism